SruthiKorembathe/CICDImplementation/Home.md

 ## Adding images and screenshots

-I add images by editing with the GitHub UI for the wiki and pasting.
+I add images by editing with the GitHub UI for the wiki and pasting directly into the edit box.
 The UI automatically uploads the image, and inserts a link for you.

 > [!NOTE]